Shiv7/streamingcandle/FIXES_APPLIED.md

 ## Expected Result

-✅ OHLCV candles emitted to 6 topics without late record issues ✅ Orderbook signals emitted to 6 topics independently ✅ OI metrics emitted to 6 topics independently
+✅ 3 independent consumers running with separate application IDs ✅ OHLCV candles emitted to 6 topics without late record issues ✅ Orderbook signals emitted to 6 topics independently ✅ OI metrics emitted to 6 topics independently
-✅ No cross-stream lateness issues (streams are independent) ✅ No serialization issues (uses existing InstrumentState) ✅ Single-threaded processing stable
+✅ No cross-stream lateness issues (consumers are isolated) ✅ No shared state stores (complete isolation)
+✅ No serialization issues (uses existing InstrumentState) ✅ Each consumer can scale independently
-✅ Consumers can merge data from 3 streams if needed
+✅ Downstream consumers can merge data from 3 streams if needed